The Case for Minimal Context Files: Why AGENTS.md Might Be Hurting Your AI

 A recent study confirms what I've suspected: giving your AI coding agent too many instructions in repository-level context files actually reduces task success.

-If we overload our foundational instructions with every possible edge case and architectural preference, we dilute the signal.
-The agent spends its limited cognitive capacity trying to satisfy constraints that may have nothing to do with solving the current problem.
+Overload the foundational instructions with every edge case and preference, and you dilute the signal.
+The agent spends its limited attention satisfying constraints that have nothing to do with the job.

 # BAD: The Exhaustive Rulebook